 Parents are occasionally confronted with the dilemma of their school age child not feeling well on a school day.
 A decision must be made as to whether the child should be kept home or sent to school.
 The guidelines below are available to assist you in caring for a sick child until the health care professional can be consulted.

 Fever - If your child has a fever of 100 degrees orally or higher, they should be kept at home.
 The child must remain at home until he/she has been fever-free for 24 hours.

-Stomach Pain - If your child is vomiting or has diarrhea, they should be kept home.
+Stomach Pain - If your child is vomiting or has diarrhea within 24 hours of school attendence, they should be kept home.
 Consult your health care professional if your child has a persistent stomachache.